makerdao/dai-ui/packages/dai-ui-icons/README.md

 <Icon name="dai_round_color" />;
 ```

-4. Icons also accept `color` and `size` props that are integrated with your theme, as well as theme-ui `sx` properties.
+4. Icons can also accept `color` and `size` props pulled from your theme, as well as theme-ui `sx` properties.

 ```js
 <Icon name="maker" color="primary" size={3} sx={{ bg: "secondary" }} />